banner-new.jpg

 Let’s take a look at several elements that must be present to create a positive patient experience:

-1. Smile and Make Eye Contact.
+2. Smile and Make Eye Contact.
 Nothing relaxes a person better than a warm smile.
 When combined with direct eye contact, you immediately demonstrate a sincere welcome and a willingness to help resolve a health problem.

-While this strategy might be somewhat helpful, optimal results will only be realized by employing as many elements as possible to create the best overall experience for the patient as the providers with high patient satisfaction scores did in our study.
+While this strategy might be somewhat helpful, optimal results will only be realized by employing as many elements as possible to create the best overall experience for the patient, as the providers with high patient satisfaction scores did in our study.

-Patient surveys tell us there is a significant need for improvement in their healthcare experience.
+Patients’ surveys tell us there is a significant need for improvement in their healthcare experience.
 It is vital that we modify some of our traditional habits to make this a reality for our patients.

 Interested in learning more for CME?